Curriculum in Bioinformatics and Computational Biology (GRAD)

 Sam Lai, School of Pharmacy

-Yun Li, Genetics and Biostatistics
+Yun Li, Genetics; Biostatistics

 Amy Shaub Maddox, Biology